 In 1582 William, aged only 18, married an older woman named Anne Hathaway.
 They had three children, Susanna, Hamnet and Juliet.
 Their only son Hamnet died aged just 11.

 It seemed Shakespeare didn’t mind being absent from his family – he only returned home during Lent when all the theatres were closed.
-It is generally thought that during the 1590s he wrote the majority of his sonnets.
+It is thought that during the 1590s he wrote the majority of his sonnets.
 This was a time of prolific writing and his plays developed a good deal of interest and controversy.
 His early plays were mainly comedies (e.g. Much Ado about Nothing, A Midsummer’s Night Dream) and histories (e.g. Henry V)

 Shakespeare the Poet

 William Shakespeare wrote 154 sonnets mostly in the 1590s.
 These short poems, deal with issues such as lost love.
-His sonnets have an enduring appeal due to his characteristic skill with language and words.
+His sonnets have an enduring appeal due to his formidable skill with language and words.